+A: Each Licensor is under an obligation to grant to MPEG LA a worldwide, nonexclusive license under all ATSC Essential Patents that it has the right to license or sublicense presently or in the future (without payment to any third party), enabling MPEG LA to grant worldwide, nonexclusive sublicenses under such patents under terms of the ATSC Patent Portfolio License.

 Q: What is the effect on Licensees when new patents are added to the ATSC Patent Portfolio License?

 Q: Are all ATSC essential patents included?